-Steel decking is a sheet of high-performance galvanised steel used in the construction of composite concrete floor slabs.
+Steel decking, also known as metal decking, is a sheet of high-performance galvanised steel used in the construction of composite concrete floor slabs.
 It can also be used as a structural feature in roof construction.
 When specified as metal roof decking it is used to support insulating membranes.

 Composite metal decking is perfect for use in both floor and roof construction because it has a high strength-to-weight ratio.
 Other advantages of metal deck include uniform quality, proven durability including excellent fire performance and cost efficiency.

 Steel is also sustainable; it is one of the world’s most recyclable materials with over 40% of ‘new’ steel manufactured from recycled steel.